The Distance Between Willing and Ready

 — Toni Morrison, The Bluest Eye

-Somewhere between the first verse, “I may never love again,” and the red light at Miramar Parkway, I realized I wasn’t just listening.
-I was taking stock of the distance between being willing and being ready.
+Somewhere between the first verse—“I may never love again”—and the red light at Miramar Parkway, I realized I wasn’t just listening.
+I was measuring the distance between being willing and being ready.

 Songs have a way of asking questions we didn’t plan to answer.

-But emotional intent alone is not enough.
+But emotion alone is not enough.

 Ninety-nine cents ain’t a dollar.

-Desire often outruns discipline.
+Longing often outruns discipline.

 Real vulnerability is steady.
-It knows itself.
+It knows what it can carry.
+Emotion is immediate; partnership takes time.

 He continues, “Nothing’s gonna stand in my way.”